Inbibo/adonisfx_docs/docs/maya/simshape.md

 > - The values outside of the valid range will be clamped.
 >
 > === No Activation
-> Activations are not computed.
+> The activations are not computed.
 This option is selected by default.

 #### Generate Muscle Patches